core-wg/oscore/draft-ietf-core-object-security.md

 If the CoAP client receives a response with the Object-Security option, then the client SHALL verify the integrity of the response, using the Tid of its own associated request in the AAD, as described in {{verif-coap-resp}}.

 ## Protecting the Request ## {#protected-coap-formatting-req}

 Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{cid-est}}).

-1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
-If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any requests with the given security context.
-The client SHOULD acquire a new security context (and consequently inform the server about it) before this happens.
-The latter is out of scope of this memo.

-2. Compute the COSE object as specified in {{sec-obj-cose}}
+1. Compute the COSE object as specified in {{sec-obj-cose}}

-    * the IV in the AEAD is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).
+    * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).
     * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.
     * Note that the 'sid' field containing the Sender ID is included in the COSE object ({{sec-obj-cose}}) if the application needs it.

-3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message:
+2. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message:

     * The CoAP header is the same as the unprotected CoAP message.

-    * The CoAP options which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
-Any duplicate option which is present has its unencrypted value.
+    * The CoAP options, which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
+Any duplicate option that is present has its unencrypted value.
 The Object-Security option is added.

     * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
 If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

-4. Store in memory the association Token - Cid.
+4. Store the association Token - Cid.
 The Client SHALL be able to find the correct security context used to protect the request and verify the response with use of the Token of the message exchange.

+5. Increment the Sender Sequence Number by one.
+If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any more requests with the given security context.
+The client SHOULD acquire a new security context (and consequently inform the server about it) before this happens.
+The latter is out of scope of this memo.

 ## Verifying the Request ## {#verif-coap-req}